 - Move your head to change the view direction

 - Look at a hotspot or interface element for 1.5 seconds to activate it.
 Your current point of view is indicated by a white dot in the middle of the screen.

 Viewing with a controller:

 - Move your head or use the stick to change the view direction

-- Point your controller at a tag or UI element and click the trigger button to activate it
+- Point your controller at a tag or interface element and click the trigger button to activate it

-Please note that at the moment not all headsets' controllers are supported.
+Please note that at the moment not all controllers may be supported.

 - Point at the ‘Close tag’ button to close a tag